Range Charts

 Range charts are a type of financial chart where each bar (or candle) is based purely on price movement rather than a fixed time interval.
 A new bar is only formed when the price moves a specific amount (the range) from the previous bar's close.

 Most traditional financial charts, like candlestick or bar charts, are time-based.
 Each bar represents a specific period, such as 5 minutes, 1 hour, or 1 day.
 In these charts, the X-axis is linear time.
 In contrast, Range Charts (also known as Range Bars) are price-based.
 A new bar is created only when the price moves a specified distance, regardless of how long it takes.
+This fundamental shift in perspective allows traders to filter out the noise of time and focus solely on the "truth" of price movement.
 For example, if a trader sets the range to $1.00, a new bar will only form once the price has moved $1.00 from the high or low of the previous bar.
 If the price fluctuates within a narrow $0.99 range for three hours, no new bar will appear on the chart.
 However, if the price suddenly shoots up $5.00 in one minute due to a news event, five new bars will be created instantly.
+This means that during periods of high activity, the chart updates rapidly, while during periods of stagnation, the chart remains still.
 This unique construction was developed to address a common problem in time-based charts: noise.
 During periods of choppy, sideways trading, time-based charts can produce many insignificant bars that clutter the screen and generate false signals.
 Range charts condense this activity into a single bar or very few bars, revealing the true market structure.
 By removing time as a variable, range charts allow traders to focus exclusively on price movement and volatility.
-This helps identifying market trends more efficiently.
+This helps identifying market trends more efficiently and prevents the "overtrading" that often occurs when traders feel compelled to act on every new bar on a time-based chart.

 Key Takeaways